Dhammacārī: The Meanings of Taking Refuge

+Dhamma (Dharma)

-Dhamma: Dhamma is the necessary information regarding the method that gradually leads us toward human perfection.
+Dhamma is the necessary information regarding the method that gradually leads us toward human perfection.
 After carefully verifying the accuracy of this method, all Buddhas make that information available to others for their benefit.
 Dhamma is the knowledge that is utilized and verified by individuals who seek to refine the quality of life.
 Taking refuge in Dhamma is committing oneself to study and practice it for the benefit of oneself and others.